Egloshayle: Notable buildings and antiquities

 Local private properties of interest include Pencarrow House (18th century) and Croan House (17th century), each of which have seven bays.

 Kelly Rounds (or Castle Killibury) is an Iron Age fort on the border of the parish and has been associated with the legend of King Arthur.

 One of the houses on the Egloshayle road overlooking the River Camel is Grade 2 listed.

+Cornish wrestling

+Cornish wrestling tournaments have been held in Egloshayle at Hingham Mill.

 Notable people

 Plant collecting brothers William and Thomas Lobb, spent their early life at Egloshayle.

 Arthur Hamilton Norway (1859–1938), who became head of the Post Office in Ireland before the First World War, and the father of novelist Nevil Shute, was born in the village.